cmpsc-481-s22-m1/GatorConfig/README.md

 ### Running GatorConfig

-GatorConfig is a tool that will utilize the command line interface, which was built to accommodate the users.
+GatorConfig is a tool that can utilize the command line interface, which was built to accommodate the users.
 To run the GatorConfig program in CLI, type the command:

 `poetry run gatorconfig`

-Once you run this command, the program will output
+Once you run this command, the program will output:

-`Wrote file to: C:\Users\<YOUR PATH>\GatorConfig\gatorgrader.yml`
+`Wrote file to: C:\Users\<YOUR PATH>\config\gatorgrader.yml`

-This command will auto-generate a default configuration file for GatorGradle named `gatorgrader.yml` which will contain a default input for the variables, such as the name, break, fastfail, etc.,
+This command will auto-generate a default configuration file for GatorGradle named `gatorgrader.yml` located in the `config` folder.
+This file will contain a default input for the variables, such as the name, break, fastfail, etc.,

 Additionally, you can run the `poetry run gatorconfig --help` for more information about the configuration.
-This command will list out the variables in the file as well as the defaults it outputs.
+This command will list the variables in the file as well as the defaults it outputs.